Group Riding in Winter

 When you’re riding 2 x 2 down the road, you should be riding 2 x 2.
 Tight formation riding is a skill we all need to develop.
 When the road narrows and there is traffic, we must work together to share the road as well as use available bike lanes.
 Using the bike lane does not mean riding on the white line and leaving 6 feet to the riders right.
 When you are in the back of the group, keep an eye out for cars approaching from behind and yell 'Car Back!'
 If you hear someone yell “Car Back!” be sure to yell it to the riders ahead of you.

 When we’re coming to a turn, the front needs to signal and the back needs to watch and take the lane when appropriate.
 The goal is to move as a coordinated unit, not a bunch of singles.
 Work together.
 Use your head.
 Be a team.

 Since it is winter and the pace is generally slower, you should pay attention to the pace and/or perceived effort before you get to the front.
 When it’s your turn at the front, you should maintain the same effort level that has been set.
 That means if the road meanders up or starts to climb, you should maintain the same relative perceived effort of the group.

 After your pull, move clear of the group and then soft pedal or even brake and get to the back of the group and into the line quickly.
-This helps keep our group tight and out of traffic.
-If you’re not moving back quickly, you’re forcing people to shift over into the road to give you more room.
+This helps keep the group tight and out of traffic.
+If you’re not moving back quickly, you’re forcing other riders to shift over into the road to give you more room.